Translate English video to French | AI tool | HeyGen

 How accurate is the English-to-French translation?

-Accuracy is high when your audio is clean and evenly paced.
+Accuracy is strong when your audio is clean and evenly paced.
 The AI models interpret tone, context, and natural speech patterns to produce conversational French.
-A quick review in the editor ensures your final version matches your brand terminology and regional phrasing.
+A quick review inside the editor ensures your final version fits brand terminology and regional phrasing.

 Can I edit French subtitles before export?